-In view of the financial and operational significance of ensuring that contingents are correctly equipped, DPKO arranges to conduct Pre-Deployment Visits (PDVs)/inspections before deployment.
-PDV's are usually conducted once the troop contributor and UN Headquarters reach an MOU agreement.
-This MOU covers personnel, major equipment, self-sustainment and Mission factors, and is a contractual statement of what each of the respective parties will provide.
+Pre-Deployment Visits or PDVs are usually conducted once the troop contributor and UN Headquarters reach an MOU agreement.
+In view of the financial and operational significance of ensuring that contingents are correctly equipped, DPKO arranges to conduct PDVs /inspections before deployment.
+The MOU will cover personnel, major equipment, self-sustainment and Mission factors, and is a contractual statement of what each of the respective parties will provide in these areas.
+These will be the areas addressed during the PDV.